Jira Software 8.2.x release notes

 As a sys admin you can export your archived issues to a CSV file.
 However, we want to make sure this file is readable and useful to you.
 That is why we've introduced filters which help you limit the number of archived issues you export, and as a result, the size of the file.
 Now, you can select to export archived issues from a selected project or decide on the number of archived issues to go into the CSV file.

 For detail on how to archive issues, see Archiving an issue.

-To bring more consistency between the Jira Server and Jira Cloud applications, and to move another step closer to the new Atlassian Design direction, we’ve updated the colors of issue statuses.
+To bring more consistency between the Jira Server and Jira Cloud applications, and to move another step closer to the new Atlassian Design direction, we’ve updated the colors of issue statuses, notifications, and lozenges.
 Now, when working with your issues and moving them around, you’ll see the following changes:

 Support for Java 11

 Following on our promise to add support for Java 11, we’re happy to announce that it’s finally here!
 Java SE 11 is the latest Long-Term-Support release, so you’ll be able to get updates and fixes for longer.
 Learn more about our plans regarding Java

 Support for Microsoft SQL Server 2017